irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 ### Changes Summary
 Added grenade pick ups, bag throwing distance bonus, and a small speed boost compared to vanilla, but also removed damage related skills.
-- Card 2: Removed increased headshot damage to make overall balancing easier and more fair for non-maxed out builds.
+- Card 2: Removed increased headshot damage to make overall balancing easier and more fair for non-maxed out perks.
 Replaced with passive bonuses from cards 4 (armor movement penalty in vanilla is a typo) and 8.
 - Card 4: Moved armor speed bonus to 2nd neutral card.
-- Card 6: Removed 35% ammo pick up bonus to make overall balancing easier and more fair for non-maxed out builds.
+- Card 6: Removed 35% ammo pick up bonus to make overall balancing easier and more fair for non-maxed out perks.
 Added ability to pick up throwables without investing into fully loaded skill tree, since throwables are not extremely effective.
 This pick up chance is still extremely low, and is now also balanced by having individual pick up rates for every throwable separately, which can be found in each throwable's description.
 - Card 8: Removed random 5% damage increase for better balancing.
 Moved doctor bag bonus to card #2.
 Added better movement speed and loot bag handling from Transporter and Parkour skills.
 Those skills were adjusted to compensate.

 -----